Skip to content ↓

 I have worked at Reddal Hill Primary School since September 2008 when I joined as a Newly Qualified Teacher.
 I am now an Assistant Headteacher with responsibility for EYFS and Inclusion.

-I have always been passionate about providing high quality first teaching in a safe, respectful and inclusive environment, that builds a foundation for life-long learning, where all children can achieve their full potential.
+As an Early Years Leader, I am passionate about providing high-quality first teaching in a safe, respectful and inclusive environment, ensuring every child receives the best possible start in life and a strong foundation for lifelong learning, where all children are supported to achieve their full potential.

 Who can become a school governor?